AdaCore/gnatcoverage/doc/gnatcov/gps.rst

 Also Note that you can select a prebuilt gnatcov runtime under the same menu.
 This will skip the "build the gnatcov runtime" step, and will be especially useful if you bring modifications to this runtime.
-By default, GNATstudio will rebuild the runtime that is shipped with GNATcoverage and reinstall it in a temporary directory every time.
+By default, GNAT Studio will rebuild the runtime that is shipped with GNATcoverage and reinstall it in a temporary directory every time.